stormpath/stormpath.github.io/source/php/quickstart/index.markdown

 ## Create an Application

-Before you can create user Accounts you'll need to create a Stormpath Application.
-An Application in Stormpath is the same thing as a project.
-If you're building a web app named "Lightsabers Galore", you'd want to name your Stormpath Application "Lightsabers Galore" as well.
+Before you can create user accounts you'll need to create a Stormpath `Application`.
+An `Application` in Stormpath is the same thing as a project.
+If you're building a web app named "Lightsabers Galore", you'd want to name your Stormpath `Application` "Lightsabers Galore" as well.

-You can create an Application using the client you created in the previous step:
+You can create an `Application` using the client you created in the previous
+step:

     $application = \Stormpath\Resource\Application::create(
         array(